UniversalDependencies/docs/_ru-dep/obj.md

 ---
 layout: relation
-title: 'dobj'
+title: 'obj'
-shortdef: 'direct object'
+shortdef: 'object'
 ---

+The object of a verb is the the second most core argument of a verb after the subject.
-The direct object of a verb is the noun phrase that denotes the entity acted upon.
+Most often it is a direct object is in the [accusative case](ru-feat/Case), a noun phrase that denotes the entity acted upon.
-Most often the direct object is in the [accusative case](cs-feat/Case) but there are verbs that require their objects be in other cases (except for nominative and vocative).
+However, in Russian there are many verbs that require their objects be in other cases (except for nominative and vocative).

 Accusative example: